JoaoHenriqueBarbosa/MemBot/README.md

    docker-compose up -d
    ```

-2. Start the Ollama container:
+2. Start the Ollama container (only if `LLM_PROVIDER=ollama` — skip it when using a cloud provider like Gemini or Claude):

    - For systems with GPU support:
      ```